ac-tuwien/MHLib.jl/README.md

 ## Demos

-For demonstration purposes the [`MHLibDemos.jl`](MHLibDemos/README.md) sub-package, whose sources can be found in the respective subdirectory here, provides basic implementations for the following classical combinatorial optimization problems.
+For demonstration purposes subdirectory [`MHLibDemos`](MHLibDemos/README.md) provides a package (not officially registered at JuliaHub), with basic implementations for the following classical combinatorial optimization problems, to which some of MHLib's metaheuristics are applied:

 - `OneMax`: basic test problem in which the goal is to set all digits in a binary string to `true`